-25. Timeline for Implementing the QIS
+26. Timeline for Implementing the QIS

-25a.
-QIS Initiation/Start Date:

-25b.
-Describe the milestone(s) and provide the date(s) for each milestone (e.g., when activities described in Element 23 will be implemented).
+- 26a.
+QIS Initiation/Start Date: - 26b.
+Describe the milestone(s) and provide the date(s) for each milestone (i.e., when activities described in Element 24 will be implemented).
 At least one milestone is required.

 (100 character limit per milestone)

+Milestone(s)

-Milestone(s) Milestone(s)
+Date for Milestone(s)

-1.

-2.

-3.

-4.

-5.

-6.

-7.

 According to the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid Office of Management and Budget (OMB) control number.
 The valid OMB control number for this information collection is 0938-1286.
 The time required to complete this information collection is estimated to average 48 hours.
-If you have comments concerning the accuracy of the time estimate(s) or suggestions for improving this form, please write to: CMS, 7500 Security Boulevard, Attn: PRA Reports Clearance Officer, Mail Stop C4-26-05, Baltimore, Maryland 21244-1850.